openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 FRR-K8S API will be used in order to create BGP Peering and configure other BGP related configuration.
 A RouteAdvertisements CRD will be introduced in order to determine which routes should be advertised for specific networks.
 Additionally, the network CRD will be modified in order to expose a new transport field to determine if encapsulation should be used for east/west traffic.
+Finally, the OpenShift API itself will be modified to expose a setting so that Cluster Network Operator (CNO) can deploy FRR and FRR-K8S.

 ### Topology Considerations